 This list is certainly not all-inclusive.
 Sensitivities and intolerances can vary from one person to another.
-In addition, symptoms of a sensitivity can vary, including brain fog, headaches, fatigue, reflux, joint pain, skin issues, and digestive distress such as gas, bloating, and constipation.
+In addition, sensitivity-related symptoms can vary and include:

 One way to identify if you are sensitive to something is to do an elimination diet.
-To do this, you can either eliminate several foods at once, or just one food at a time, usually for 3–6 weeks.
+To do this, you can either eliminate several foods at once or just one food at a time, usually for three to six weeks.
 Then add back each food individually and monitor how you feel with and without the food in your diet.
-This method of trial and error is one of the best ways to determine any individual food intolerances.
+This trial-and-error method is one of the best ways to determine individual food intolerances.

-Keep in mind that even though you might be able to get away with eating a food you are sensitive to, on the inside it is wreaking havoc in your gut, creating inflammation that can directly affect the health of your brain.
+Keep in mind that even though you can still eat foods you are sensitive to, it can wreak havoc in your gut, creating inflammation that can directly affect the health of your brain.

 After determining any sensitivities, it’s time to start incorporating foods that can boost the health of your gut!
 Here are some foods to prioritize:

-- Foods low in sugar and high in fiber: A high sugar diet has been linked to increases in negative bacteria in the gut.
-Sugar is also inflammatory, and elevated blood sugar due to insulin resistance is implicated in Alzheimer’s Disease.
 Try to eliminate as much added sugar as possible.
-On the other hand, getting in 30-40 grams of fiber every day helps feed beneficial bacteria in your gut.
+On the other hand, getting in 30 to 40 grams of fiber every day helps feed beneficial bacteria in your gut.
 Incorporating 8-10 servings of fruits and vegetables every day can help you reach that goal.

-- Make dark chocolate, coffee, and tea a part of your daily routine.
-Flavonols in dark chocolate have been linked to improved cognitive function.
+Make dark chocolate, coffee and tea a part of your daily routine.
+Flavonols in dark chocolate have been shown to improve cognitive function.
 Coffee is a rich source of antioxidants and can contribute to a healthy balance of gut bacteria.
 Black and green tea can increase bifidobacteria in the gut and may potentially decrease harmful bacteria.